ad6190/ad6190.github.io/about.md

 I was born in the [northern most city of Rajasthan](), which borders both Pakistan and Punjab and is one of the first well-planned cities of India.
 I studied science until 12th grade in a popular english medium school here, cleared both medical and engineering entrace exams for the state of Karnataka and opted for the generic field of computer science which had pathways for all science domains.
 I graduated with a bachelor's in engineering from a well-known college in Bangalore.

 I worked with Siemens Healthcare, Netskope, Myra Medicines as a software engineer solving problems in cancer detection, cloud security, supply chain management and last mile deliveries.
-After 7 years as an engineer, I decided to join an [entrepreneuship cohort]() in Singapore.
+After 7 years as an engineer, I decided to join an [entrepreneurship cohort]() in Singapore.
 This became an important milestone in my life and the experience led me to a serious career planning.

 Upon careful reflection on career path, I switched gears a little bit, and mindfully ventured into the domain of [engineering leadership]() which aligned better with my interests.
 I also decided to parallely work on getting [financial independent](), which should allow me to make more [meaningful decisions]() in life.